-So far we’ve brought in web services from a few different servers in order to get a multidimensional picture of conditions around Mount Rainier.
-In many cases you might want to add your own data to supplement whatever web services you find.
+So far, we’ve brought in web services from a few different servers in order to get a multidimensional picture of conditions around Mount Rainier.
+In many cases, you might want to add your own data to supplement whatever web services you find.
 Suppose you’re going to be hiking on a section of the Wonderland Trail, which encircles Mount Rainier.
-Let’s add this trail to our map by uploading a shapefile to ArcGIS Online.
+Let’s add this trail to our map by uploading a shapefile directly to our map in ArcGIS Online.
 This dataset was adapted from a file geodatabase feature class downloaded from the Washington State Recreation and Conservation Office public download page.

 - In arcgis.com, open your Hiking Conditions map from the previous section of the lesson.